phreeza/manuscript_axon_potentials/doc/manuscript.md

 by the population firing rate pulse.
 This deflection was visible at all recording locations.
 The biphasic deflection reverses polarity in the middle of the bifurcation zone of the bundle (red box in [@fig:bigtree]B).
-The polarity reversal occurs by a decrease of the amplitude to zero and subsequent reappearance with reversed polarity, as opposed to a polarity reversal through a gradual shift in phase.
+The polarity reversal occurs by a decrease of the amplitude to zero and a subsequent reappearance with reversed polarity, as opposed to a polarity reversal through a gradual shift in phase.
 This behaviour is also typical for a dipolar field potential.